-The reader is advised to consult a professional adviser for further assistance and information, and for guidance on new and existing legislation which may affect directors and officers of companies.
+The information contained in this guide is of a general nature and is not intended as legal advice.
+The reader is advised to consult a professional adviser for further assistance and information, and for guidance on new and existing legislation which may affect the business owner, directors and officers of companies.